 Next, dip your tortilla into your sauce, shaking off the excess and placing on your plate.
 Fill with either scrambled eggs or shredded chicken and fold tortilla in half.
 Top with more sauce and cilantro, diced onion, tomato, & queso fresco!
 Enjoy!

-- 1 pound beans, cooked
+- 1 pound black beans, cooked

 - 1 cup bean water or chicken stock